cwoac/TTANR/README.md

 # TTANR
 ANR deck image creator for TableTop Simulator, working from either octgn format files (`.o8n`) or netrunnerdb decks (public decks only).

+## Quickstart

+download `ttanr_gui.exe`.
+Run it, enter a netrunnerdb deck id, click go.
+Run Tabletop Simulator and look in the chest for the deck.
+Optionally, create `cards/corp-back.png` and `cards/runner-back.png` at 300x419 to get fancy card backs.

 ## Usage

+For the cli, use either `ttanr.exe` or `python ttanr.py`; for the gui, `ttanr_gui.exe` or `python ttanr_gui.py`

 The easiest way is via netrunnerdb.
 Both players create *public* decks then give the id to the other.
 Each then uses `-i` to automatically install the files into their TTS saved directory.
 Alternatively, don't use `-i` and put the created files up on a webserver using the `-u` parameter